Actindo-AG/Documentation/DataHub/Integration/07_ManageVariantSets.md

 You can create a variant set for a *PIM* product or an *Omni-Channel* offer.
 A variant set represents a special characteristic of a product or offer, for instance the size or the color.
 A variant set includes therefore the attributes needed to define a variant to a product or offer.

 You can manage the variant sets both in the *PIM* and the *Omni-Channel* modules depending on your specific module configuration, since the two modules are independent of each other.
 If both the *Omni-Channel* and the *PIM* modules are used, there is a predefined mapping that automatically applies the variant sets from *PIM* to *Omni-Channel*.
 Otherwise, you can manage the variant sets directly in your *Omni-Channel* module.
 The data displayed differ slightly, as only the attributes that are relevant for *PIM* or *Omni-Channel* are displayed in the respective module.
-The functionality itself, however, is based on the data model defined in the *DataHub* module.
+The functionality itself, however, is based on the data models defined in the *DataHub* module.

-[comment]: <> (Auf Genauigkeit prüfen!)
+[comment]: <> (zu prüfen)

 ## Create a variant set